Parrish (film)

 Parrish is a 1961 American drama film made by Warner Bros.
 It was written, produced and directed by Delmer Daves, based on Mildred Savage's 1958 novel of the same name.
 The music score was by Max Steiner, the Technicolor cinematography by Harry Stradling Sr., the art direction by Leo K. Kuter and the costume design by Howard Shoup.
 The film stars Troy Donahue, Claudette Colbert (in her final theatrical film role), Karl Malden, Dean Jagger, Connie Stevens, Diane McBain, Sharon Hugueny, Sylvia Miles, Madeleine Sherwood and Hayden Rorke.

 Plot

 The film shows the story of conflict between a young, independent-minded man and his stepfather, a ruthless tobacco tycoon.
 Young Parrish McLean and his mother live on Sala Post's tobacco plantation in the state of Connecticut.
 His mother marries Post's ambitious rival Judd Raike, who then sets about ruining Post.
-They were growing Connecticut shade tobacco extensively visible in some scenes.
+The Connecticut shade tobacco in the story is extensively visible in some scenes.